apple/foundationdb/swift_build_support/README.md

 ninja fdbserver
 ```

-Some functions may use the `FLOW_USE_SWIFT` knob to determine if they should invoke Swift or C++/Flow implementation of logic.
+Some functions may use the `FLOW_WITH_SWIFT` knob to determine if they should invoke Swift or C++/Flow implementation of logic.
 This is done for the purpose of making sure the ports are correct.
 Once we gained enough confidence we can remove
 the C++ implementations.